RobTillaart/ADS1X15/README.md

 #### Should

-- remove the experimental **getWireClock()** as this is not really a library function but a responsibility of the I2C library.
+- Remove the experimental **getWireClock()** as this is not really a library function but a responsibility of the I2C library.
-- investigate ADS1118 library which should be a similar SPI based ADC.
+- Investigate ADS1118 library which should be a similar SPI based ADC.

 #### Could

-- some **void** functions could return **bool** to be more informative?
 - More examples
 - SMB alert command (00011001) on I2C bus?
-- sync order .h / .cpp
+- Sync code order .h / .cpp

 #### Wont (unless requested)

-- type flag?
+- Type flag?
-- constructor for ADS1X15?
+- Constructor for ADS1X15?
 No as all types are supported.

 ## Support